fp-cli/fp-config-transformer/README.md

 ### Editing in place

-Due to the unsemantic nature of the `wp-config.php` file, and PHP's loose syntax in general, the WP Config Transformer takes an "edit in place" strategy in order to preserve the original formatting and whatever other obscurities may be taking place in the block.
+Due to the unsemantic nature of the `fp-config.php` file, and PHP's loose syntax in general, the FP Config Transformer takes an "edit in place" strategy in order to preserve the original formatting and whatever other obscurities may be taking place in the block.
 After all, we only care about transforming values, not constant or variable names.

 To achieve this, the following steps are performed: